-Over the past three years, Rapha-El has trained hundreds of willing individuals on how to create their own online businesses.
+Over the past five years, Rapha-El has trained hundreds of willing individuals on how to create their own online businesses.
 One of his most proud accomplishments has grossed over $8.9 million from his trainees hard work.
 As Rapha-El now takes his training a step further, he looks forward to what a new trainees with more innovative training methods will accomplish.
 Although his business endeavors have provided a very comfortable lifestyle, money did not always come easy to Rapha-El and his family.
 Born in Queens, NY Rapha-el recollects growing up ‘average to poor’.
 “My family didn’t have much but we had what we needed growing up.
 At one point, my parents both lost their jobs.
 We lived in homeless shelters and even the “Stinkin Lincoln.”
 Yet, as a testament to his family’s strength and bonds, they remained a strong support system for each other.

 ‘Playing by the rules’ also didn’t come easy.
 He laughs about being a “knuckle-head” and being involved in some illegal activities as a teenager.
 Once graduated from high school, Rapha-El decided to join the Army in hopes that he would be able to restore structure to his once scattered life.
 The Army brought him around the world and gave him the opportunity to see many different walks of life.
 It also gave the desire to settle down; he married, started a family, and bought a home all before finishing his term with the Army.